-7. Conclusion
+8. Conclusion

-The proposed data sharing scheme, underpinned by the Draft Bill, represents a significant reform to the way in which public sector data is shared and used by governments and other public and private entities.
+The proposed data sharing scheme, underpinned by the Bill, represents a significant reform to the way in which public sector data is shared and used by governments and other public and private entities.
 For such significant reform to be successful, it must have confidence and support from the community.
-PIAC remains concerned that the disproportionate impact on the marginalised communities we represent is not sufficiently addressed by the Draft Bill.
+PIAC shares the concerns of the Scrutiny Committee and PJCHR in relation to consent, privacy and public administration.
+We are also concerned that these issues disproportionately impact marginalised communities and are not sufficiently addressed by the Bill.
 Any data sharing scheme must be underpinned by strong transparency and accountability requirements, informed consent of individuals and strong data security safeguards, and must not stray into areas best dealt with through specific, purpose-built legislation.